Phalanyx/SparkPark/doc/sprint3/Iteration-03.md

    Deliverables:
    Component for image selection and upload.
-   Why It Matters: Enhances listing quality by allowing visual content.
+   Why It Matters: Enhances listing quality by allowing visual content. the listing forms, uploading image, as well as converting the given address to coords

-4. Listing Viewing Component
+4. Listing Uploading Form Component
-   Artifact: React Native screen for listing details.
+   Artifact: React Native screens for uploading a new listing and backend functionality.
-   Purpose: Display detailed information about a listing.
+   Purpose: Add details about a new listing and upload images for hosts to submit.
    Description:
-   Fetch listing data from Express backend.
+   Add entry to backend with new listing details (address into coordinates, description, availability information, etc.).
-   Show images, description, location, and contact info.
+   Store images, description, location, and contact info.
    Deliverables:
    Listing detail screen with all relevant information.
    Why It Matters: Provides users with all the details they need to interact with a listing.

-5.
+5. High-fidelity prototype of app
-5. Wireframe Mock-Up
-   Artifact: Wireframe prototype of app flow.
+   Artifact: High-fidelity prototype of app flow.
-   Purpose: Visualize end-to-end user experience.
+   Purpose: Visualize end-to-end user experience to be implemented.
    Description:
-   Create a visual wireframe prototype showing authentication, map listings, CRUD, and profile flows.
+   Create an official design for visual frontend components for the app’s authentication, map listings, CRUD, and profile flows.
    Deliverables:
-   Prototype images shared with the team.
+   Prototype shared with the team.
-   Why It Matters: Helps align the team on the app's flow and user experience.
+   Why It Matters: Helps provide exact design appearance and flow of frontend components to be implemented.

    This plan ensures all core features are implemented this sprint, with clear deliverables and artifacts to guide development.